iredmail/docs/en_US/ee/0-easy.to.ee.md

 - Click `Export` button right beside the server hostname you want to migrate.
 It will display a modal window to show you the server settings.
 - Click `Copy` on the modal window to copy server settings in JSON format.
-- Follow [the iRedMail EE installation tutorial](./install.ee.html) to download and launch the installer on the server you're going to migrate.
+- Follow [the iRedMail EE installation tutorial](./install.ee.html) to download and launch EE on the server you deployed with iRedMail Easy platform.

-    EE launches the http service on port `8080`, please stop the firewall temporarily:
+    EE launches the http service on port `8080`, please stop the firewall temporarily so that you can access this port:

     - on RHEL/CentOS/Rocky/Alma, run: `service firewalld stop`
     - on Debian/Ubuntu, run: `service nftables stop`